Chocolate Beet Cake is a popular cake in my home.

 - it will take only 20 minutes altogether to prepare the batter

-- the beetroot makes this cake super moist and healthier
+- beets makes this cake super moist and healthier

 - only about one beetroot is necessary

-- bitter sweet dark chocolate and earthy flavors of beetroot are meant to be together
+- bittersweet dark chocolate and earthy flavors of beets are meant to be together

 - It's the ultimate comfort cake